Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/web-hooks.md

 * __Event Rules__:  webhook rules are evaluated, and if a match if found, the webhook event is fired.

-* __WebHok Call__: Once the event occurs, the Hornbill service sends an HTTP request to the URL specified for the webhook.
+* __WebHook Call__: Once the event occurs, the Hornbill service sends an HTTP request to the URL specified for the webhook.

 * __Custom Application__: Your custom web application that receives the webhook can then take action based on the data received in real-time.
 Webhooks deliver relevant data to other applications, meaning you get data immediately.
 The endpoints (URLs) are specific to each webhook and are registered to receive callbacks.